wdunn001/IBMTest/readme.md

 to run karma test

-I build it to be very lightweight though I believe I hit all the bonus points.
+I built it to be very lightweight though I believe I hit all the bonus points.
 No generator was used in the making of this app but I would totally use one otherwise YO!